-- Monitors progress toward stated goals quarterly; - Analyzes employment activity (hires, promotions, and terminations) by job category to determine if there is adverse impact; - Analyzes compensation program to determine if there are patterns of discrimination; - Reviews the accessibility of online systems, websites, and ensures that reasonable accommodations can be easily requested; and - Discusses progress with agency leadership on a periodic basis and makes recommendations for improvement.
+- Monitors progress toward stated goals by job category; - Analyzes employment activity (hires, promotions, and terminations) by job category to determine if there is adverse impact; - Analyzes compensation program to determine if there are patterns of discrimination;

-XII.
+- Reviews the accessibility of online systems, websites, and ensures that reasonable accommodations can be easily requested; and - Discusses progress with College leadership on a periodic basis and makes recommendations for improvement.

+XI.
 RECRUITMENT PLAN